gphilipp/bdd-guide-clojure/README.md

 First of all, because we never say "thank you" enough, kudos to:

-- Aslak Hellesøy for creating [cucumber-jvm](https://github.com/cucumber/cucumber-jvm) which is a very useful tool to write much better software.
+- Rich Hickey for [Clojure](http://clojure.org) for which I have no words strong enough to praise.
 - Colin Fleming for [Cursive](https://cursiveclojure.com) which rocks
+- Aslak Hellesøy for [cucumber-jvm](https://github.com/cucumber/cucumber-jvm) which is a very useful tool to write much better software.
 - Phil Hagelberg for [Leiningen](http://leiningen.org) which does so much for you.
-- Rich Hickey for [Clojure](http://clojure.org) for which I have no words strong enough to praise.
+- Nils Wloka for the [leiningen-cucumber](https://github.com/nilswloka/lein-cucumber) plugin which helped me getting started.

 I'll walk you through a very simple example to demonstrate how you can do BDD in Clojure with the tools above.
+The main objective of this repo is to have a minimalistic example for Colin to improve support for cucumber-jvm in Cursive (Colin, check out the end of this README for the wishlist !).

 ## Step 1 - Launch BDD tests with Leiningen